Supporting LGBTQI Youth

 - Apply knowledge of sexual identity development to enhance the quality of care and support of LGBTQI students in practice.

-In accordance with the Standards for Integrity and Independence in Accredited Continuing Education, all relevant financial relationships with ineligible companies that faculty, planners, authors, and anyone who may be in control of content has been mitigated.
+In accordance with the Standards for Integrity and Independence in Accredited Continuing Education, all relevant financial relationships that faculty, planners, authors, and anyone who may be in control of content have with ineligible companies have been mitigated.

 No faculty has any financial relationships to disclose.